edgedb/edgedb-python/docs/api/asyncio_con.rst

         The class to use for connections.
 Must be a subclass of :py:class:`AsyncIOConnection`.

-    :param int min_size:
-        Number of connections the pool will be initialized with.

-    :param int max_size:
+    :param int concurrency:
         Max number of connections in the pool.
+If not set, the suggested concurrency value provided by the server is used.

     :param on_acquire:
         **Deprecated**.
 Use the query methods on
-        :py:class:`Pool <edgedb.AsyncIOPool>` instead of
+        :py:class:`Client <edgedb.AsyncIOClient>` instead of
         acquiring a connection.

-        A coroutine to prepare a connection right before it is returned from :py:meth:`Pool.acquire() <edgedb.AsyncIOPool.acquire>`.
+        A coroutine to prepare a connection right before it is returned from :py:meth:`Client.acquire() <edgedb.AsyncIOClient.acquire>`.

     :param on_release:
         **Deprecated**.
 Use the query methods on
-        :py:class:`Pool <edgedb.AsyncIOPool>` instead of
+        :py:class:`Client <edgedb.AsyncIOClient>` instead of
         acquiring a connection.

         A coroutine called when a connection is about to be released